nuxt-modules/turnstile/README.md

 })
 ```

-Cou can now call the endpoint at `/_turnstile/validate` to validate tokens.
+You can now call the endpoint at `/_turnstile/validate` from the client to validate tokens.

-**Example with custom endpoint and helper meethod**
+**Example with custom endpoint and helper method**

 ```js
 // server/api/validateTurnstile.ts